TitasDas/TitasDas/README.md

 ---

 ##  About
 - I'm a software engineer who loves building to entertain, teach or for convenience.
-If my software encouraged or enabled concentrated thought in my users, that's an added bonus.
+If my software encouraged or enabled concentrated thought in my users, that would be an added bonus.

 ---